 The Treaty on European Union (Maastricht Treaty 1992 or TEU) aroused even more debate at the time.
 A 15-volume compilation collecting official responses from all member states in the original languages was published in 1996: Ratification of the Treaty on European Union: preparatory studies.
 Luxembourg: OOPEC, 1996.
 ISBN 9282902994 (set).

-At the same time a “Convention,” composed of representatives of the governments and parliaments of the member states, as well as representatives of the European institutions and invited experts, was set up to establish a Charter of Fundamental Rights that was intended to become part of the Treaty.
+At the same time, a “Convention,” composed of representatives of the governments and parliaments of the member states, as well as representatives of the European institutions and invited experts, was set up to establish a Charter of Fundamental Rights that was intended to become part of the Treaty.
 Its aim was to restate the rights implicit in decisions of the Court of Justice, European legislation and other statements.
-All information relating to the Charter is available here.

 The European Parliament’s commentary on the Charter cross-refers to relevant national and international law, particularly the European Convention on Human Rights.
 This site has now been updated and some of the previous content archived.

-It was soon realised that the Nice Treaty had not achieved the desired reforms to the Community institutions.
-Instead of an IGC, a second Convention met between February 2002 and July 2003, chaired by former French President Valéry Giscard d'Estaing.
-It finally submitted its recommendations, controversially, as a Draft Constitutional Treaty.
+It was soon realized that the Nice Treaty had not resulted in the desired reforms to the Community institutions.
+Instead of an IGC, a second convention met between February 2002 and July 2003, chaired by former French President Valéry Giscard d'Estaing.
+It finally submitted its recommendations, controversially, as a draft constitutional treaty.
 Some of the contributions to the debate, including the draft text, are available in English, French and German on the website of the CVCE (Le Centre Virtuel de la Connaissance sur l'Europe), a research centre for the study of European integration based in Luxembourg

 Although the Secretariat General has maintained an archive of documents from the IGCs for decades, access has always been limited to internal users.
 In 2008, a new venture was announced to digitise the contents of this archive.
 This is now available as a public database called DORIE, an acronym for Documentation et Recherche sur les questions Institutionnelles Européennes (Documentation and Research on European Institutional Issues).